IrSg/Angular-Starter/README.md

 -inserting typescript variables
 -changing typescript variables (with "this")

-# Next Concepts
--ngIf
+# Discussed June 23, 2020
+-environmental variables
+-don't include api keys on the front end (house them on the backend) -ngIf
 -ngFor
--routing
+-inserting one component into another
+-introduction to components talking to each other through a service -introduction to https and fetch requests

+# Next
+-I will code up an example of communication through a service -I will code up an example of routing

+# Further Concepts to explore (tbd)
+-calling an api (http and fetch)
 -ngClass
--inserting other components in html
--services
--components talking to each other (subscriptions) -calling an api (http and fetch)
+-design/styling with Angular Material
+-forms